The carry-on bag: It’s oh-so-small but crucial to comfortable air travel.

 The Trifecta: Ear Plugs + Eye Mask + Neck Pillow

 Why not use your flight to catch up on some Zs?
-REM sleep is crucial to immune system health, and comes easier by avoiding noise and light.
-A cheapie set of foam earplugs, a light filtering eye mask, and a comfy neck pillow (the Flight 001 blow-up option allows you to deflate post-flight) makes flying (almost) comfortable.
+REM sleep is crucial to immune system health and comes easier by avoiding noise and light.
+A cheapie set of foam earplugs, a light filtering eye mask, and a comfy neck pillow (the Flight 001 blow-up option allows you to deflate post-flight) make flying (almost) comfortable.